pinkray/sencha-test/README.md

 # PWA

-test A Demo of the Progressive Web App support in Ext JS 6.5 and Sencha Cmd 6.5.
+testing a Demo of the Progressive Web App support in Ext JS 6.5 and Sencha Cmd 6.5.

 ## To run